-The successful completion of postgraduate studies in the Faculty of Law requires considerable initiative and independent work on the part of the student.
+The successful completion of postgraduate studies in the Faculty of Law requires initiative and a considerable amount of independent work on the part of the student.
 The thesis is a demonstration of the student's ability to independently and critically apply the methods of scientific research and to create new scientific knowledge.
 Students have supervision available throughout their studies and their progress is monitored.
-During their studies, students attend lectures and/or seminars, as well as other courses organized by the Faculty or accepted as fulfilling the degree requirements, and write their thesis.
-Postgraduate course work is designed to improve the student's ability to think scientifically and to do research independently.
-An additional aim is to better prepare those completing a doctorate to work in expert duties in the field of Law outside of the university.
+During their studies students attend lectures and/or seminars, participate in other education organized by the Faculty or accepted as fulfilling the degree requirements, and write their thesis.
+Postgraduate education is designed to improve the students' ability to think scientifically and to conduct research independently.
+An additional aim is to better prepare the students to work in expert duties in the field of law outside of the university.